typeRYOON/typeRYOON/README.md

 # Ryan Magdaleno
-I'm a Software Engineer that wants to build projects centered around my hobbies!
+I'm a Software Engineer that likes to build projects centered around my hobbies!

 > My main focus is on rhythm game projects.
 > I mainly use C++, Go, and Python.